What is Single Payer Health Care?

-- A fund can be controlled by any agency, private or public, but is typically organized and overseen by the government, it doesn’t have to be.
+- A fund can be controlled by any agency, private or public.
+Although the fund is typically organized and overseen by the government, it doesn’t have to be.

-- A single payer system could technically also allow for supplemental coverage (like Medicare does; Medicare is essentially a single payer universal healthcare system… for seniors only).
+- A single payer system can also allow for supplemental coverage (like Medicare does; Medicare is essentially a single payer universal healthcare system… for seniors only).

 - People often use the term “single payer” to refer to universal healthcare (and likewise the term Medicare-for-all gets used as a synonym too).